A rest-stop for vultures

 The forest does not intimidate much, in fact, at times it could feel like an extension of Enid Blyton’s mystical and whimsical children’s book series The Enchanted Wood.
-This particular forest was enchanting and very much accessible.
+This particular forest was enchanting and accessible, very much like the woods in Blyton's book, much to my joy.
 It was a forest with open canopies, that allowed the light to stream in and termites to build six-feet-tall mounds.
 It also had a dirt-road, carved by the many travellers and villagers who walk through the forest on a regular basis.

 On an unusually cold winter morning, I happened to walk through this not-so-intimidating forest in Dinajpjur, only to find myself chancing upon something strange, something so bizarre, it was as though I were walking through a movie set, somewhat out of the imagination of James Cameron.
 What I did see was this: The towering Sal trees in the Singra National Park, first seem dense, drooping onto each other, lending to the illusion of a deep, dark wood when you walk through it.
 But soon it thins out, giving way to a bridge over a meandering river, following which there is a clearing in the forest.
 There, standing somewhat ominously, somewhat looking unsure of itself, is a wooden structure.
 It is a larger than life bird’s nest.
 And inside the structure are vultures—Himalayan Griffon Vultures to be precise.
 They are here to rest, rehabilitate and hopefully if the process goes well, to be released back into the wild.
 The Singra National Park conveniently falls on the migration route of Himalayan Griffon Vultures.